mjconder/Discrete-algorithm/README.md

 # Discrete algorithm

 The following is an implementation in Magma of an algorithm described in [1].
 It takes as input a two-generator subgroup G of PSL(2,Q_p) (where Q_p denotes the p-adic numbers) and determines whether or not G is discrete.
+We also include specific examples of each class in our classification.

 # References